Are you looking for a creative way to stay busy as the winter months drag on or if you are stuck at home indefinitely?

 37. Holiday Wine Bottle Gift Bag

-Whether you make your own wine and give it away for Christmas, or you purchase people wine for Christmas, it needs a bag.
+Whether you make your own wine and give it away for Christmas, or you purchase wine for people as a Christmas gift, it needs a bag.

 38. Car Diddy Bag